 6.1 Macrophytes discriminations and associated challenges.

-This work has demonstrated the capability of multispectral remote sensing to differentiate between various types of intertidal vegetation, even among plants with similar pigment compositions.
+This work has demonstrated the capability of multispectral remote sensing when combined with sophisticated machine-learning techniques to differentiate between various types of intertidal vegetation, even among plants with similar pigment compositions.
 This capability was initially validated theoretically using a hyperspectral library degraded to the spectral resolution of several sensors.
-It was subsequently confirmed in situ using a multispectral camera mounted on a drone.
+It was subsequently confirmed using a multispectral camera mounted on a drone.
 The distinction was particularly challenging between green macrophytes, such as seagrass and green macroalgae, which share similar pigment compositions and, consequently, spectral signatures.
-However, the slight variations in the spectral signatures of intertidal green macrophytes enabling this discrimination arise from differences in the ratios of pigment concentrations within the leaves and thallus of these plants, rather than shared pigment compositions.
+However, the slight variations in the spectral signatures of intertidal green macrophytes enabling this discrimination arise from differences in the proportions in which these pigments are present in each type of vegetation

-Pigment concentrations are not static over time and may not be uniform within a species, raising questions about the reliability of the method developed here.
-Despite this limitation, a key strength of the method lies in its open-source and use-case-driven design.
+Pigment concentrations are not static over time following phenological cycles and impacted by stress conditions or may not be uniform within a species due to phenotypic variability, limiting the application of the method developed here to certain conditions.
+Despite this limitation, a key strength of the method lies in its development across a wide geographical range, open-source and use-case-driven design.
 The Drone Intertidal Sediment Classification of Vegetation (DISCOV) algorithm was developed to be dynamic and adaptable over time.
 The algorithm has been detailed in a scientific journal, with its complete code and training/validation dataset shared openly on GitHub (Oiry et al., 2024a).
 This flexibility proved invaluable when applying the algorithm to a different use case: mapping the invasive Gracilaria vermiculophylla.

-Interestingly, DISCOV v1.0 exhibited poor performance in identifying this algae species, despite its distinct and unique spectral signature attributed to the presence of phycocyanin and phycoerythrin.
-The algorithm’s underperformance was traced to the lack of red algae training data in the original dataset, causing uncertainty when encountering this specific spectral signature during prediction.
+Interestingly, DISCOV v1.0 exhibited poor performance in identifying this red algae, despite its distinct and unique spectral signature attributed to the presence of phycocyanin and phycoerythrin.
+The algorithm’s underperformance was traced to the lack of enough samples of this class in the original training dataset, causing confusion with other classes when encountering this specific spectral signature during prediction.
 This issue was promptly addressed by updating the model’s training dataset to include more red algae samples.
 The updated model outperformed the original version on the new dataset while maintaining nearly the same accuracy on the original dataset.
 Including a more diverse training dataset improved DISCOV’s performance across broader ecological contexts.
 Expanding the geographic and temporal range of data collection has been shown to enhance algorithm robustness and adaptability.
 By incorporating spectral data from multiple seasons and regions, the algorithm could better account for temporal variations in pigment concentrations and environmental factors, ensuring more reliable predictions across diverse conditions.

 6.2 Drone and Satellite Interactions

-Unmanned Aerial Vehicles (UAVs) provide high spatial resolution imagery, which is essential for capturing fine-scale heterogeneity, enabling the observation of subtle spatial patterns within habitats, and validating data derived from lower-resolution satellite imagery.
+UAVs provide high spatial resolution imagery, which is essential for capturing fine-scale heterogeneity, enabling the observation of subtle spatial patterns within habitats, and validating data derived from lower-resolution satellite imagery.
 High-resolution multispectral drones, when paired with classifier models, facilitate precise habitat mapping by identifying variations that may not be apparent otherwise.
-Furthermore, these drones produce robust training datasets that are critical for enhancing the accuracy of machine learning models in satellite-based remote sensing.
+Furthermore, these drones produce large training datasets that are critical for enhancing the accuracy of machine learning models based on deep-learning architectures in satellite-based remote sensing.
 By integrating UAV-derived observations with field-specific data, detailed assessments can be achieved, which are particularly relevant for complex environments such as intertidal zones.